StackItHQ/pes-gowriwagge/README.md

 - **Scalable**: Built with scalability in mind, ensuring smooth performance even with large datasets.

 ## Project Structure
-The project contains several files that handle different tasks related to syncing and authentication:
+The project contains several files that handle different tasks related to syncing and authentication the main ones are:
 1. **sheettodb.js**: Handles fetching data from Google Sheets and updating the MySQL database.
 2. **dbtosheet.js**: Handles fetching data from the MySQL database and updating Google Sheets.
 3. **auth.js**: Contains the OAuth2 setup for authenticating with the Google Sheets API.